lucia2p2z/NoisyMRC/README.md

 ## Replicating the plots in the submission

-To replicate the plots presented in the submission, you will need to use the Python files named `load_and_plot_***`.
+To replicate the plots presented in the submission for *ICU Mortality* dataset, you will need to use the Python files named `load_and_plot_***`.
 These files are designed to load the results and generate various plots.
 Below are instructions for reproducing specific figures:

 -  To reproduce **Figure 1**: run `load_and_plot_ntrain.py`.
 -  To reproduce **Figure 2**: run `load_and_plot_boxplot.py`.